Psychodynamic Therapist

 Psychodynamic therapy vs cognitive behavioral therapy

-Both cognitive behavior therapy (CBT) and psychodynamic therapies aim to help people gain a better understanding of themselves, their thought processes, and how their thoughts may be affecting their life.
+Both cognitive behavior therapy (CBT) and psychodynamic therapies aim to help people gain a better understanding of themselves, their thought processes, and how their thoughts may be affecting their lives.
 Psychodynamic therapy, also known as psychoanalytic psychotherapy, focuses on how a person’s past and subconscious thoughts may be influencing their present, while CBT may focus more on reframing negative thought patterns.
-Psychodynamic therapy aims to help individuals heal emotional wounds, create healthier habits, and have a better understanding of oneself; psychodynamic perspectives can be useful for those looking to improve problematic relationship patterns, mental health symptoms, and general emotional distress.
+Psychodynamic therapy aims to help individuals heal emotional wounds, create healthier habits, and have a better understanding of themselves; psychodynamic perspectives can be useful for those looking to improve problematic relationship patterns, mental health symptoms, and general emotional distress.

 Compared to psychoanalytic therapy, CBT therapy sessions may focus more on providing concrete solutions to problems, looking less at root causes.
 CBT is frequently used to treat mental health problems like social anxiety disorder, depression, generalized anxiety, and personality disorders.

-Potential benefits of this therapy
+Potential benefits of therapy

 Clients of psychodynamic types of therapy may experience general life improvements along with a higher quality of self-awareness and an understanding of how past events impact the present.
 However, it doesn't necessarily mean they won't experience challenges or setbacks.
 When the goals of psychodynamic therapy are complete, the client may instead feel equipped to manage unexpected or expected challenges.